anza-xyz/agave/xdp/tests/README.md

 cargo xtask xdp-test local --runner "sudo -n -E"
 ```

+The harness also creates GRE tunnel interfaces for GRE route and transmit coverage.

 VM mode boots a QEMU guest and runs the same tests inside that guest:

 ```bash